Upcycled Halloween Costume: Elven Princess

 Gone Fishin'

-Congradulations!
+Congratulations!
 You have done a big chunk of this project already.

 This costume is hard.
 So hard.
 It is okay to get frustrated and burnt out.
-Nothing goes perfectly and something will always go wrong.
+Nothing goes perfectly, and something will always go wrong.
 But that is okay.

 So.
 Many.
 Loops.

 Pin or clip the little ties into position on your back.
 I eyeballed how far down they needed to be --the first under the curve of my chest and the bottom above my hip-- and spaced the remainders accordingly.
+However, it is wise to actually plan them out a little better.

 Tips: